Chalarangelo/30-seconds-of-code/blog_posts/javascript-variable-hoisting.md

 Before your JavaScript code is executed, it is first parsed and compiled.
 During the _compile_ phase, variable and function declarations are put into memory, which is called **hoisting**.

 Note that only declarations are hoisted, not initializations, meaning that if a variable is declared and initialized after using it, its value will not be initialized.
-This is an oversimplificatin of the situation, so let's take a look at the different cases:
+This is an oversimplification of the situation, so let's take a look at the different cases:

 ### function